Context-Selective State Space Models: Feedback is All You Need: COFFEE: Towards Context-Selective SSMs

 \subsection{Background: The S6 Model}

 As mentioned above, in S6 each feature $u(k)_i$ of the embedding $u(k)\in \mathbb{R}^D$ is handled independently by a dedicated SISO state-space model $\Sigma^{(i)}$.
 This design allows the architecture to scale across the embedding dimension by running $D$ parallel SISO models.
+The SSM for each feature is: